 Pre-Operative Autologous Donation (PAD)

-Your own blood is the safest for you.
 Patients planning elective surgery requiring blood transfusion may be able to donate blood for themselves prior to surgery.
 This is called autologous donation or pre-donation.
 Patient’s health status and red blood count (hemoglobin or hematocrit) determine whether they can donate; final approval rests with the medical director of the local United Blood Services center.
 The patient’s doctor decides how much blood is needed.
 United Blood Services collects, processes and tests the blood and delivers it to the transfusing facility.
 Blood may be collected up to 42 days before the date of use, but no later than three working days prior to date of anticipated use.
 A special processing fee is charged for this service because additional recordkeeping and handling are required, even if the blood is not used by the donor.
 Autologous blood cannot be used for other patients.

 Advantages of Autologous Blood Donation